RuyCode/16876/README.md

 Need to use:
 Python 3.9 - install from python.org
-PyGame - install: 'pip install pygame', also install wheel (before PyGame): 'pip install wheel'
+PIL - to install use 'pip install pillow'

 PortScan can work not correctly, if many ports.
+If it hovered - wait, it is scanning!

 Run program: run main.py